abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Tautologies](../05_logic/tautology_list.svg)

-We will learn how to determine which propositions are a tautologies shortly, but first let's see why is this important at all i.e. what are tautologies good for.
+We will learn how to determine which propositions are a tautologies shortly, but first let's see why are tautologies important in the first place.

 Axiom schemas/Rules of inference
 ---

 Tautologies are useful because they are the basis of *axiom schemas*/*rules of inference*.
-And *axiom schemas* or *rules of inference* serve as starting point from which we can generate other true logical statements by means of substitution.
+And *axiom schemas* and *rules of inference* serve as starting point from which we can generate other true logical statements by means of substitution.

 Realizing that the colors of the balls in modus ponens are superficial, we may want to represent the general structure of modus ponens that all of its variations share.